 Planning to hire a software development company without any prior software development experience?
 Expect a rough ride and to lose your money at least once, unless you have someone very close to you (that doesn't work for the development company) that's running development for you.

 I agree with what Rob stated - You need a partner/coFounder who is a software ace, motivated and skilled in your required area.
 There are many you can find on this forum.
-I can also connect you to few motivated software engineers who may be willing to join your purpose !

 I would recommend to separate into three parts.
 I would first get a firm who has past experience designing APIs to collect and complete your specific requirements and define the APIs in a "ready-to-develop" state.
 They should provide you with a feasibility assessment of your idea and therefore should also prototype.
 Second, share this proprietary information (i.e. NDAs) with a few implementation contractors for pricing (the previous firm may be one).
 The third would be concerned about hosting.
 Hosting will have the most pricing options and should be based on your requirements.
 Also, it will likely change as your APIs become more popular, due to scaling and performance.
 You may want to approach this using Lean Product Design or Value Proposition Design where you get immediate feedback from a few key stakeholders/clients and continuously improve the product towards a mature, ready for investment stage.